Meet the Team

 A lifelong resident of District 2 and graduate of Druid Hills High School, Enloe currently divides her time between Decatur where she and husband Paul raised 4 children and have deep roots, and the city of Greensboro, Georgia.
 Always available with a listening ear and understanding presence, Enloe is transforming her years assisting residents, staff and the business community into advocacy for mental health and wellbeing as a licensed professional counselor.

-Andy Schenggenberger
+Andy Schneggenburger

 Housing Consultant